sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

      TODO
      ```

-     **metadata for tracing source text** (bounding box stuff...todo check if this is true for LLM-based methods and link to location highlighting)
+     **metadata for tracing source text** (bounding box stuff...todo check if this is true for LLM-based methods and link to location highlighting, maybe link to colors too) doc:validate-extractions and doc:metrics

+     **validations** Quality control the data extractions in a document type by writing validations.
+FOr example, configure Sensible to throw an error if an extraction zip code is the wrong number of digits.

+     **confidence scores**  - For LLM-based extractions, confidence *signals* offer more nuanced troubleshooting than confidence *scores*.
+They look like error messages like `multiple_possible_answers` and `answer_may_be_incomplete`.

+4. **Monitor** -